Rio Angra dos Reis Ilha Grande by boat

 We had many people who wanted to buy it,

-but I learnt Brazilian men like to talk, but none wanted to part with the $$ –
+but I learned Brazilian men like to talk, but none wanted to part with the $$ –

 – even for a bargain price.